ethyca/fides/docs/fides/docs/ui/datasets.md

 ![add a new dataset](../img/admin_ui/admin_ui_new_dataset.png)

-Fidesctl provides two options for creating new datasets: [uploading a YAML file](#upload-a-dataset-yaml), or [connecting to a database](#connect-to-your-database), each of which are outlined below.
+Fides provides two options for creating new datasets: [uploading a YAML file](#upload-a-dataset-yaml), or [connecting to a database](#connect-to-your-database), each of which are outlined below.

 ### Upload a dataset YAML
 Preexisting dataset configurations can be easily uploaded using the built-in uploader.
-These YAML configuration files might have come from a previous [fidesctl installation](../guides/generate_resources.md), or a support engineer.
+These YAML configuration files might have come from a previous [fides installation](../guides/generate_resources.md), or a support engineer.

 To upload a new dataset, select the **Upload a new dataset YAML** option.

 ![upload dataset YAML](../img/admin_ui/admin_ui_upload_yaml.png)

-Paste the context of your YAML file into the provided text box, and select **Create dataset.** Fidesctl will upload and store your file for use with the rest of the Fides UI.
+Paste the context of your YAML file into the provided text box, and select **Create dataset.** Fides will upload and store your file for use with the rest of the Fides UI.

 ### Connect to a database